Last Web page update: 4/18/2022, referencing GPT fdisk version 1.0.9

 In many cases, you can create partitions using GPT in much the same way you'd do with MBR: Place one after the other with no gaps between them and ordering them in whatever way is convenient.
 Various documents on the Web, however, advise certain procedures when creating GPT partitions.
 For instance, Apple advises, in its Technical Note TN2166, the following:

-MBR disks often use partitions that begin only on sectors that are multiples of 63.
-This is because modern hard disks almost always appear to have 63 sectors per cylinder in the CHS geometry scheme, and partitioning tools have traditionally begun partitions on cylinder boundaries.
+In the past, MBR disks often used partitions that began only on sectors that are multiples of 63.
+This was because modern hard disks almost always appear to have 63 sectors per cylinder in the CHS geometry scheme, and partitioning tools have traditionally begun partitions on cylinder boundaries.
 (Disks with other than 63 sectors per cylinder will have other sector alignments on MBR disks, of course.)
 Today, though, CHS geometries are largely fictions, so these partition placement rules serve no real purpose, aside from keeping old OSes and utilities happy.
-Some recent MBR partitioning tools, including those that ship with Windows Vista and later, therefore abandon these old rules in favor of rules that are designed to satisfy newer issues:
+Most modern MBR partitioning tools therefore abandon these old rules in favor of rules that are designed to satisfy newer issues:

 In both of these cases, performance can be degraded if partitions are not properly aligned.
 You should first understand that modern filesystems employ data structures that are 4 KiB, or larger multiples of that amount, in size.
 Thus, when an OS modifies one of these filesystem data structures on a disk with a smaller logical than physical sector size or on a RAID array, performance will be optimized if the partition is aligned to match the underlying disk sector or stripe size.
 If the partition is not so aligned, the write operation will entail an extra read operation (for disks with 4096-byte physical sectors) or writing to two stripes even for small writes.
 Such operations take extra time, and so disk write performance can be impacted.
 Depending on the filesystem in use, performance when writing many small files to disks with 4096-byte physical sectors can be degraded by as much as a factor of 25 in benchmarks I've run—that is, an operation that takes one second on a properly-aligned partition can take up to 25 seconds on a misaligned partition!
 (My full writeup on the issue appears on the IBM developerWorks site.)
 Issues surrounding RAID requirements are similar, but not as dramatic.
 Web sites I've consulted, such as this page on Linux hardware RAID optimization, or a Microsoft page on SQL administration, claim a 10–40% performance difference between properly aligned and misaligned partitions.